SauceCat/RAGS/docs/best_practice.md

 Check whether each context chunk is required to answer the question.
 (RAGAS)

 ### Retrieved Context <-> Ground Truth Answer
+RAGAS: Context Precision

+Assesses if relevant items from ground truth are ranked higher in the retrieved contexts.
+Ideal scenario: All relevant chunks appear at top ranks.

+Level: context chunk

+---

 RAGAS: Context Recall

-1. Break the ground truth answer into individual statements.
-2. For each of the ground truth statements, verify if it can be attributed to the retrieved context.
+Evaluates if each sentence in the ground truth answer can be traced back to the retrieved context.
+Ideal scenario: Every sentence in the ground truth answer is attributable to the retrieved context.

-3. Context recall = number of GT sentences that can be attributed to context / total number of GT sentences
+Level: ground truth sentence

+Better first extract statements from answers and then do the judgement.

+---

 RAGAS: Context entities recall

-1. Identify entities in the ground truth answer.
-2. Check how many of these entities are present in the retrieved context.
+Measures the proportion of ground truth entities present in the retrieved context.
+Particularly useful for fact-based applications (e.g., tourism help desks, historical Q&A).

-3. Context entities recall = number of GT entities present in context / total number of GT entities.
+Level: entities

+quite interesting, worth considering.

+---

 ## Generation
 ### Generated Answer <-> Retrieved Context